isw-kudos/huddo-docs/docs/boards/cloud/updates.md

 - Cards can be Archived+Deleted from the card modal toolbar.
 - Enable "Assign to Roles" when creating a new Board via 'Create Template from Board' button.
-- When creating a new Board, edited name and description fields are not lost when changing the selected template.
 - More compact Board Members view on small (phone) screens.

 Fixes: